The cleaning service industry is ripe with business opportunities.

 Furthermore, check whether your business needs a permit to operate.
 Refer to the federal Small Business Administration (SMA) or your local government to find out.

-Last but not least, educate yourself about
+Last but not least, educate yourself about legal employment issues, such as the hiring process, employee compensation, wages, and healthcare.

 Consequently, you can protect your business and your employees from unwanted legal problems.